Cross-chain governance

 The counter value is 0

-Call L2 contract from L1
+Call L2 Contract from L1

-method on Layer 2 from Layer 1.
+Now, let's call the increment method on Layer 2 from Layer 1.

-array from the compilation artifact located at:
+1. Copy the abi array from the compilation artifact located at:

 You have to copy only abi content from the file after the keyword abi, an example below: